 Bachillerato (or bachiller):

-Consists of two years of schooling that basically prepare you for the university entrance exam (Selectividad*).
+This phase of education consists of two years of schooling that basically prepare students for the university entrance exam (Selectividad*).
 The first year is sort-of a prep for the prep-year, but the second year of this schooling is exam after exam to make sure you are ready.
 A big difference for many of us is the idea that at 16 you decide if you want to continue studying, and what kind of studies you will take on.
 Bachillerato is a path normally taken by those students who want to go to university, and has various options:

 Art (Artes): The study of all things artistic such as drawing and design, painting, music, and dance.